godwokenrises/godwoken-polyjuice/README.md

 # Godwoken Polyjuice
-An Ethereum compatible backend for [Godwoken](https://github.com/nervosnetwork/godwoken) rollup framework.
+An Ethereum compatible backend for [Godwoken](https://github.com/nervosnetwork/godwoken) (a generic optimistic rollup framework).
 It includes [generator](./c/generator.c) and [validator](./c/validator.c) implementations.

 Polyjuice provides an [Ethereum](https://ethereum.org/en/) compatible layer on [Nervos CKB](https://github.com/nervosnetwork/ckb).
-It leverages account model as well as scalability provided by [Godwoken](https://github.com/nervosnetwork/godwoken/blob/9de340c/docs/life_of_a_godwoken_transaction.md), then integrates [evmone](https://github.com/ethereum/evmone) as an EVM engine for running Ethereum smart contracts.
+It leverages account model as well as scalability provided by [Godwoken](https://github.com/nervosnetwork/godwoken/blob/v1.0.0-rc1/docs/life_of_a_godwoken_transaction.md), then integrates [evmone](https://github.com/ethereum/evmone) as an EVM engine for running Ethereum smart contracts.

 Polyjuice aims at 100% EVM compatibility as a goal, meaning we plan to support all smart contracts supported by the latest Ethereum hardfork version.
 See [EVM-compatible.md](docs/EVM-compatible.md) and [Addition-Features.md](docs/Addition-Features.md) for more details.